winter-telescope/mirar/docs/source/installation.rst

     conda activate mirar

-Scroll down to the end of this page for instructions on installing non-python dependencies, which you will likely also need to use mirar.
+Scroll down to the end of this page for Final Steps.

 Option 2: Creating the environment and installing manually
 ---------------------------------------------------------